CEA-MetroCarac/PySSPFM/doc/README.md

 &#8226 The intersection points on the abscissa axes (<code>x_inters_l</code>, <code>x_inters_r</code>) and the ordinate axes (<code>y_inters_l</code>, <code>y_inters_r</code>) respectively define the coercive voltages and the remanent piezoresponse voltages. <br>
 &#8226 The inflection points, by default located at 10% and 90% of the branch amplitudes, determine the nucleation voltages (<code>x_infl_l</code>, <code>x_infl_r</code>) and saturation voltages (<code>x_sat_l</code>, <code>x_sat_r</code>). <br>
 &#8226 The relative difference between the expansion coefficients of the right and left branches, denoted as <code>diff_coef</code>, quantifies the level of hysteresis asymmetry. <br>
-&#8226 The quadratic error between the experimental data and the model. <br>
 </p>

 <p align="justify" width="100%">